bormaxi8080/osint-timeline/DRAFT.md

 ----

+FreeAskInternet is a completely free, private and locally running search aggregator & answer generate using LLM, without GPU needed.
+The user can ask a question and the system will make a multi engine search and combine the search result to the ChatGPT3.5 LLM and generate the answer based on search results: https://github.com/nashsu/FreeAskInternet

 IntRec-Pack is a Bash script designed to download, install and deploy several quality OSINT, Recon and Threat Intelligence tools.
 Due to the fact it manages the installation of the various dependencies related to these programs as well it aims to be a comprehensive assistant in setting up your intelligence gathering environment.
 Below is an overview of the tools and utilities it will help you set up: https://github.com/NullArray/IntRec-Pack

 Awesome-Fuzzing - A curated list of fuzzing resources ( Books, courses - free and paid, videos, tools, tutorials and vulnerable applications to practice on ) for learning Fuzzing and initial phases of Exploit Development like root cause analysis: https://github.com/secfigo/Awesome-Fuzzing